 One of our central beliefs is that our interventions need to be tailored to the context in which we work.
-Given that we address complex issues around social justice and push back against systemic oppression, our actions must be shaped in collaboration with women of colour and other marginalized members of the community.
-While obvious, this takes extra attentiveness, and we will continue to reshape our projects on the basis of regularly sought feedback.
-Developing a flexible, practical and context-specific approach is key to effective results.
+Given that we address complex issues around social justice and push back against systemic oppression, our actions must be shaped in collaboration with women of color and other marginalized members of the community.
+While obvious, this requires ongoing attentiveness, and we regularly reshape our projects on the basis of feedback from the community and the people we support.
+We believe developing a flexible, practical and context-specific approach is key to effective results.

-Our success will demand a real understanding of how people within our team, network and community function and react.
-Our approach also requires real respect and room for differences in background, perceptions and outlook.
-For this reason, we will dedicate particular attention to both communication and context, building our team with care and nurturing relationships within our team and the community.
-As we learn how best to support one another, we will work on maintaining realistic expectations, as well.
-In this way, we hope to be better placed to meet shared challenges and shifting realities, as we develop our projects and reach.
+Our success demands a real understanding of how people within our team, network and community function and react.
+Our approach also requires real respect and room for differences in background and perceptions.
+For this reason, we dedicate particular attention to both communication and context, building our team with care and nurturing relationships within our team and the community.
+As we learn how best to support one another, we work on maintaining realistic expectations, as well.
+In this way, we aim to be better placed to meet shared challenges and shifting realities, as we expand our projects and reach.

 Being feminist and anti-racist